ekros/10plus3-js13k/README.md

 Hopefully it will help with your phobia!

 (Don't try to finish the game... levels are generated so it would never end :))

+Postmortem: I finished the game... but I couldn't submit it to the competition because the build system of the boilerplate I was using was broken.
+The zipped game did not work :) I waited until the last minute to submit and I had no time to fix this.
+For the next year: make sure your build system works!!

+You can still play the game if you clone the repo and type: `npm run start`.